CMBVT2023/learn-next-js/README.md

+## learn-next-js
+A repository to house the learn next.js practice project.

 ## Next.js App Router Course - Starter

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.